Traveling to Istanbul Turkey? Grab this Istanbul hidden gems list and avoid crowds with these 23 secret things to do in Istanbul. #Istanbul #Turkey

 One of Istanbul’s hidden gems and my favorite secret place to visit is the Great Palace Mosaics Museum.
 The museum is located on what we know as the ruins of the Great Palace of Constantinople and hosts a collection of magnificent Byzantine mosaics preserved in situ.
 Some of the best mosaics depict birds, animals, and humans from the Roman era.
 They talk volumes about local life and culture in those times.

-I love this small museum not only because of its exotic mosaics but also because of the fact that it is one of the very few places where we can see a portion of the Royal Palace of the Byzantine Empire.
-Much of the palace is, otherwise, destroyed.
+I love this small museum not only because of its exotic mosaics but also because it is one of the very few places where we can see a portion of the Royal Palace of the Byzantine Empire.
+Much of the palace is destroyed otherwise.

-The Great Palace Mosaics Museum is right behind the Blue Mosque but not many people know of it.
-You’ll always find it empty – a calm oasis in the middle of the busy Sultanahmet area.
-The exit is in the middle of Arasta Bazaar.
-So, you can explore two Istanbul hidden gems together.
+The Great Palace Mosaics Museum is right behind the Blue Mosque, but not many people know about it.
+You’ll always find it empty—a calm oasis in the busy Sultanahmet area.
+The exit is in the middle of Arasta Bazaar, so you can explore two Istanbul hidden gems together.

 Entrance to the Great Palace Mosaics Museum is included in the Istanbul Museum Pass.